sharb/scheduler/README.md

 This api is used to deploy docker images to jobs (which are in it's own ec2 instance)

-## Test:
+## Tests:
 ---
-### pytest
+#### pytest
 * This runs unittest for the api functions and makes sure the api's functionality is the way it's supposed to.
-### flake8
+#### flake8
 * This is a linter to make sure all the standard coding format is met and the code is consistent throughout.
 The Config file to determine the formate is located in the **scheduler** folder in **flake8.ini**.

-* these two tests can be performed with the docker-compose command below.
+These two tests can be performed with the docker-compose command below.
 These tests could also be used in a merge/pull request to secure/control the intregrety of the code.
 ```
 docker-compose up scheduler-test
 ```